 Josephine Hunsaker, daughter of Jacob T. Hunsaker and Emily M. Collins, was born April 13, 1840 in Payson, Adams, IL and died March 10, 1853 at the age of twelve.

-The Hunsaker's were one of the early pioneer families to settle in the Oregon City area and Josephine was their eldest daughter.
-The entire Hunsaker family was exposed to the Typhoid fever and when Dr. John McLoughlin heard of her illness he brought her a rose from his garden.
+The Hunsakers were one of the early pioneer families to settle in the Oregon City area and Josephine was their eldest daughter.
+The entire Hunsaker family was exposed to Typhoid fever, and when Dr. John McLoughlin heard of her illness, he brought her a rose from his garden.
 He planted it outside her window to cheer her.
-When Josephine passed that winter her mom planted the rose at her gravesite.
+When Josephine passed that winter, her mother planted the rose at her gravesite.
 For years, the sexton would mow it down with his power mower, so a fence was placed to preserve it and the rose still grows today.

 Josephine lies in Lot 24 of the Old Cemetery and shares the grave with her fourteen-year-old brother, Horton, who passed a month earlier.